waleed-sh/neuraLQX/README.md

 - **Multiple Hilbert Spaces:** Support for different Hilbert spaces (e.g. gauge-invariant subspaces).
 - **Gauge Groups and Spacetime Dimensions:** Choose from different gauge groups (e.g., U(1)<sup>3</sup>, SU(2)) and spacetime dimensions, providing flexibility for diverse simulations.
-- **Standard Models of Interest:** Implementations of some traditional models, such as the torus universe, are included for convenience.
+- **Standard Models of Interest:** Implementations of some commonly used models, such as the torus universe, are included for convenience.

 **High-Performance Computing (HPC) Friendly and Ease of Use:**
 - **Parallelization Support:** Optimized for HPC environments, allowing for efficient parallel computations.
-- **Seamless Installation and Setup:** Designed to bypass technical difficulties, allowing you to focus on simulating systems rather than dealing with implementation issues.
+- **Seamless Installation and Setup:** Modular designed enabling the bypass technical difficulties, allowing you to focus on simulating systems rather than dealing with implementation issues.

 <hr>